 Mathews also served as U.S. Secretary of Health, Education, and Welfare in President Gerald Ford’s administration, where he worked on restoring public confidence in government.
 And he spent four decades as president and CEO of the Kettering Foundation, focusing the nonprofit’s work on engaging citizens in the democratic process.

 Mathews’ legacy is evidenced in Alabama at the David Mathews Center for Civic Life, which seeks to strengthen civic engagement statewide.
 While president at UA, he also played a significant role — along with his counterpart at Auburn, Harry Philpott — in helping to found what is now the Alabama Humanities Alliance.

 About the Alabama Humanities Alliance

 Founded in 1974, the nonprofit Alabama Humanities Alliance serves as a state affiliate of the National Endowment for the Humanities.
-AHA promotes impactful storytelling, lifelong learning and civic engagement.
-We provide Alabamians with opportunities to connect with our shared cultures and to see each other as fully human.
-Through our grantmaking, we help scholars, communities and cultural nonprofits create humanities-rich projects that are accessible to all Alabamians — from literary festivals and documentary films to museum exhibitions and research collections.
+Through our grantmaking and public programming, we connect Alabamians to impactful storytelling, lifelong learning, and civic engagement.
+We believe the humanities can bring our communities together and help us all see each other as fully human.
 Learn more at alabamahumanities.org.